16262chris/Code-to-Speech-A-Developer-Assistant/README.md

 # Installation

 We used the following for the project:
--Python 3.9
+- Python 3.9
--Streamlit
+- Streamlit
--Google text-to-speech API (gTTS)
+- Google text-to-speech API (gTTS)

 # Contributing